Sustainability | Environment | Risk ManagementTCFD/TNFD

 Introduction

 In May 2019, TDK expressed its support for the Task Force on Climate-related Financial Disclosures (TCFD), which recommends the analysis and disclosure of the financial impact of climate change on companies.
-Under the TDK Environmental Vision 2035, we aim to halve the CO2 emission intensity across the entire value chain, from procurement to disposal, by 2035, and have been evaluating and disclosing the risks and opportunities posed by climate change to our business.
+Under the TDK Environmental Vision 2035, TDK aims to halve the CO2 emission intensity across the entire value chain, from procurement to disposal, by 2035, and have been evaluating and disclosing the risks and opportunities posed by climate change to our business.

-TDK believes that evaluating and appropriately disclosing the risks and opportunities posed by climate change and natural capital to our business is essential for both our growth and the realization of a sustainable society, and we are steadily advancing our initiatives in this regard.
+TDK believes that evaluating and appropriately disclosing the risks and opportunities posed by climate change and natural capital to our business is essential for both TDK’s growth and the realization of a sustainable society, and we are steadily advancing our initiatives in this regard.

 1. Governance